stallman-j/ekonomR/vignettes/basic-regression.md

 Now we run the regression, and show the output.
 The standard errors we get here as a default with `summary()` are not heteroskedasticity-robust.
 The R package `lmtest` has a function called `coeftest()` that we can use to get robust standard errors.
 This is what you would get if you used `, robust` in Stata.

+If you can't remember why we care about heteroskedasticity (or what heteroskedasticity is), I recommend checking out [Ben Lambert's Youtube summary of heteroskedasticity](https://www.youtube.com/watch?v=zRklTsY9w9c&list=PLwJRxp3blEvZyQBTTOMFRP_TDaSdly3gU&index=54) and the next couple videos in that playlist.

-There's going to be a really easy way to put this into our final table, but it's nice to know the commands for digging into this manually.
+There's going to be a really easy way to put heteroskedasticity-robust standard errors into our final table, but it's nice to know the commands for digging into this manually.
 If I'm exploring a dataset, I often run the following commands in my console to see how the output's looking before I start making my table.